linux-rdma/rdma-core/libibverbs/man/ibv_wr_post.3.md

 *ibv_wr_complete()/abort()* form a per-QP critical section where no other threads can enter.

-If an *ibv_td* is provided during QP creation then no locking will be perfomed and it is up to the caller to ensure that only one thread can be within the critical region at a time.
+If an *ibv_td* is provided during QP creation then no locking will be performed and it is up to the caller to ensure that only one thread can be within the critical region at a time.